-- She acted for RSA in the PIP Breast Implant Litigation insurance dispute in 2015 which considered when injury occurred in product liability policies in the context of leaking silicone implants.
+- Acted for RSA in the PIP Breast Implant Litigation insurance dispute in 2015 which considered when injury occurred in product liability policies in the context of leaking silicone implants.
 The dispute settled at mediation.

-- She is acting for insurance brokers in relation to a claim of alleged negligence arising out of the scope of their customer’s cover, which raises professional negligence and insurance coverage issues.
+- Acted for insurance brokers in relation to a claim of alleged negligence arising out of the scope of their customer’s cover, which raised professional negligence and insurance coverage issues.

-- She has acted for an insurer of insurance brokers in arbitration proceedings defending a coverage claim brought by a brokerage firm.
+- Acted for an insurer of insurance brokers in arbitration proceedings defending a coverage claim brought by a brokerage firm.

-- She appeared on behalf of an insured at an arbitration hearing to consider the trigger for a public liability insurance policy in the context of sexual abuse claims where the victims only discovered the conduct and suffered psychiatric injury subsequent to the conduct itself.
+- Appeared on behalf of an insured at an arbitration hearing to consider the trigger for a public liability insurance policy in the context of sexual abuse claims where the victims only discovered the conduct and suffered psychiatric injury subsequent to the conduct itself.

 - She regularly advises insurers and insureds on various professional indemnity coverage issues, including issues over the construction of the Minimum Terms for solicitors’ and surveyors’ professional indemnity insurance, aggregation, notification and avoidance for fraud/dishonesty.

-- She advised on and appeared at arbitration on behalf of a mutual insurer relating to indemnity and policy interpretation issues, including notification and aggregation.
+- Advised on and appeared at arbitration on behalf of a ‘mutual’ insurer relating to indemnity and policy interpretation issues, including notification and aggregation.

-- She advised on various product liability insurance coverage issues which arose between primary and excess insurers in a high value dispute.
+- Advised on various product liability insurance coverage issues which arose between primary and excess insurers in a high value dispute.

-- She advised a regulatory body in relation to insurance issues potentially arising from a proposed form of regulatory action.
+- Advised a regulatory body in relation to insurance issues potentially arising from a proposed form of regulatory action.

 - Expertise in section 51 applications for costs against insurers Cormack v Washbourne Lloyd’s LR PN 459, CA and Gloucestershire Health Authority v Torpy Lloyd’s Reinsurance Law Reports 203 (excess layer).